imp444/IC_Addons/IC_BrivGemFarm_HybridTurboStacking_Extra/README.md

 ## Setup:

-1. Enable hybrid stacking in ICScripthUb by setting a value higher than 0 to ForceOfflineGemThreshold and/or a value higher than 1 to ForceOfflineRunThreshold.
+1. Enable hybrid stacking in ICScriptHub by setting a value higher than 0 to ForceOfflineGemThreshold and/or a value higher than 1 to ForceOfflineRunThreshold.
 <img alt="Advanced settings" src="Images/advanced_settings.png"/>

 2. Setup and save the W formation in-game.
 <img alt="Advanced settings" src="Images/saved_formations.png"/>
 Try to place Briv in the front-most column so enemies can start to attack faster, and Tatyana behind him.
-Place Melf not adjacent to any champion to reduce incoming effect calculations.<br>
+Place Melf not adjacent to any champion to reduce incoming effect calculations.

 3. Setup and save specializations in Modron in-game, so that they don't pop up during leveling.
-The trick is to use a specific formation with all the champions used and make sure this is the formation loaded in the Modron.
+The trick is to save a specific formation that contains all the champions that are leveled up during the run and making sure that it is the formation loaded in the Modron.
 <img alt="Advanced settings" src="Images/specs_formation.png"/>
 <img alt="Advanced settings" src="Images/saved_specs.png"/>